TUBS-ISF/BibTags/README.md

 This is BibTags, a BibTeX library that contains many curated literature references to papers in computer science, with a focus on variability and software product lines.

 ## How To Use
-1. Clone this repo or add as a submodule (e.g., `git clone https://github.com/TUBS-ISF/BibTags.git`)
+1. Clone this repo (e.g., `git clone https://github.com/TUBS-ISF/BibTags.git`) or add as a submodule (e.g., `git submodule add https://github.com/TUBS-ISF/BibTags.git`)
 2. Run `./run clean`
 3. Use `MYshort.bib` and `literature-cleaned.bib` as bibliography files in your LaTeX document